HTTP Server

 Websocket resources

-Websocket resources register an application callback, which is is called when a Websocket connection upgrade takes place.
+Websocket resources register an application callback, which is called when a Websocket connection upgrade takes place.
 The callback is provided with a socket descriptor corresponding to the underlying TCP/TLS connection.
 Once called, the application takes full control over the socket, i. e. is responsible to release it when done.

 static int ws_socket;